ThPython/Projekt-DIS18a.1--Gruppe1/README.md

 [movie_references.py](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/movie_references.py) Contains our Python code for automating assignments and links to make it readable by the Gephi program.

+[recommender_system.ipynb](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/recommender_system.ipynb) Contains tehe recommender system.

-## Project description and project goal:
+## Project description and project goal

 In the course of our studies in Data and Information Science at the University of Applied Sciences Cologne, we created the following project in the summer semester of 2020: DIS - Project "Linked Open Data and Knowledge Graphs".
 Using an imdb dataset, which we trimmed down to 500 films, we visualized individual links between films belonging to the same director and the same genre with the help of the program Gephi.